Tramaine Hawkins

 Labels

-Tramaine Aunzola Richardson , (née Davis) known professionally as Tramaine Hawkins (born October 11, 1951),[1][2] is an American award-winning Gospel singer whose career spans over five decades.
-Since beginning her career in 1966, Hawkins has won two Grammy Awards, two Doves, and 19 Stellar Awards.
+Tramaine Aunzola Richardson, (née Davis) known professionally as Tramaine/Tramaine Hawkins (born October 11, 1951),[1][2] is an American award-winning Gospel singer whose career spans over five decades.
+Hawkins has won two Grammy Awards, two Dove Awards, and 19 Stellar Awards, and is a Gospel Music Hall of Fame inductee.[3][4][5][6][7]

 Biography